AgniRosadi/AgniRosadi/README.md

 ## About me

-- 🔭 I’m currently working for a Software Engineering based company in Jakarta, Indonesia
+- 🔭 I’m currently working as a Software Engineer with experience in fullstack development, based in Jakarta, Indonesia.
-- 🌱 I’m currently learning Angular, Tailwind and Scss
+- 🌱 Currently deepening my skills in Java Spring Boot, React, and Flutter to build scalable and modern web & mobile applications.
-- 👯 I’m looking to collaborate on any kind of web and mobile dev
+- 👯 Open to collaborate on web or mobile app projects, especially those using modern tech stacks.
-- 🤔 I’m looking for help with any kind of web and mobile dev
+- 🤔 Always eager to learn and exchange knowledge about software engineering, best practices, and tech in general.
-- 💬 Talk to me about game, anime, movies or books
+- 💬 Feel free to talk to me about tech, games, anime, movies, or books — I enjoy a good discussion!
-- 😄 Pronouns: He/His/Him
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Never give up!!
+- ⚡ Fun fact: I believe learning never stops — so Never Give Up!

 ---